 - Chapel Receptions: The chapel does not have space for receptions.

 - Offsite Receptions: UNM offers event/reservation spaces.
 The Chapel Event Coordinator can provide you more deatils on offsite reception locations.

 - Choosing who performs your ceremony and making arrangements with that person is your responsibility.
-A list of UNM affiliated clergy is provided to aid in your selection.
+A list of UNM organist is provided to aid in your selection.

 - All marriage ceremonies performed in the UNM Alumni Memorial Chapel must be in accordance with New Mexico state law.